secretstartups/handbook/support/training/transition_training_module_gitlab_learn.html.md

 - Collaboration in GitLab learn won't be as flexible as in GitLab and will depend on `Evangelists` or `Curators` for final updates.
 - The handbook is the SSOT, for that reason any change on the training must start in its handbook page.
-- A pathway author will be considered is DRI, and must ensure important updates in the trainig must be present in GitLab Learn as soon as possible.
+- A pathway author will be considered is DRI, and must ensure important updates in the training must be present in GitLab Learn as soon as possible.